slimane-swift/HangerSocket/README.md

 ## Licence

-HangerSocket is released under the MIT license.
+WS is released under the MIT license.
 See LICENSE for details.